 What is intelligence? if you ask this question to different people, everyone may give you a different answer, according to their perspectives.
 For some people, a person may be intelligent if he/she is quick at solving various problems or answering questions, while for others, it may be related to the success and achievements of the person.
-Defining the term ‘Intelligence’ has always been a controversial topic in psychology because different people have different views about intelligence.
+Defining the term ‘Intelligence’ has always been debatable among the fraternity of psychologists as different psychologists have different views on the term intelligence.
 Generally, intelligence is defined as the ability to use all the cognitive processes involving planning, attention, learning, and solving day-to-day problems.
 To define intelligence, a meeting was organized in 1921, consisting of 13 renowned psychologists specialized in the field of human intellectual abilities.
 The proceeding of this meeting was published in the “Journal of Educational Psychology” that revealed that every psychologist gave a different definition of intelligence.
 Some of the definitions of intelligence given by the different psychologists are given below,

 According to Stern,

 Intelligence, that is to say, reasoning, judgment, memory, and the power of abstraction”

 Intelligence is a general capacity of the individual consciously to adjust his thinking to new requirements”